-“By the time I was 12, I must have been dragged through every major museum and cathedral in Europe.
-I went on to study business out of necessity and art history out of passion.
-I figured that I would spend my time in the company of Renaissance painters and sculptors, little did I know that on a fateful day, during what I thought was a basket weaving course (for the uninitiated, those are courses that you pick to get good grades without working too hard), I came across a small boy in a park holding a hand-grenade.
-Since then, I have had a single-track mind, both as a collector and as a photographer.
+I had a plan….
+I studied.
+I figured I would spend my time in the company of Florentine Masters.
+Little did I know that on a fateful day, I would came across a small boy in a park holding a hand-grenade.
 The course was Women Photographers in the Twentieth Century; Julia Margaret Cameron, Jessie Tarbox Beals, Lee Miller, Margaret Bourke-White, Lisette Model through to Diane Arbus.
-All strong women, and all great photographers.

-At University, with the help of Diane Arbus’ Child with Toy Hand Grenade in Central Park, N.Y.C.
-1962, and others, I moved from documenting my travels (read feeble attempts at re-making postcards), to trusting others around me to make the postcards.
-I focused on the people and the other interesting aspects of what you might see in places where you are for the first time, or maybe the 32nd time.
+Child with Toy Hand Grenade in Central Park, N.Y.C.
+1962 changed everything.
+I moved from feeble attempts at re-making postcards, to trusting others around me to make the postcards, so that I could focus on other things.
+More interesting things, whether somewhere for the first time, or maybe the 31st time.

-Further, I am a follower of Gianni Berengo Gardin, who stamps all his photographs with a green stamp that reads: Vera Fotografia (genuine photograph), confirming that what is in the photograph is what was in front of him when he made the photograph.
-The photographs are printed analog from the negative with no digital manipulation of any kind.
-I do the same.
-I print in silver gelatin from original negatives and only scan the finished print on a flatbed scanner to populate my website.
+I am a great admirer of Gianni Berengo-Gardin, the incredible, yet ever so humble Italian photographer.
+He stamps all his photographs with a green stamp that reads: Vera Fotografia (genuine photograph), confirming that what is in the photograph is what was in front of him when he made the photograph using an analog camera and film.
+His photographs are printed in a darkroom on fiber paper from the original negative with no digital manipulation of any kind.
+Amen to that!